Transfer Admission Requirements

 Credit From Two-Year Institutions

 Credit typically transfers from two-year institutions to Minot State University.
-Department chairs determine applicability of courses in transfer to the degree program and the Registrar’s Office determines transferability of courses that fulfill General Education requirements.
-In order to be awarded a baccalaureate degree, a student must complete a minimum of 60 semester hours at a four-year institution, of which 30 semester hours must be earned through Minot State University.
+The Registrar’s Office may work with department chairs to determine applicability of courses in transfer to the degree program and transferability of courses that fulfill General Education requirements.
+To be awarded a baccalaureate degree, a student must complete a minimum of 60 semester hours at a four-year institution, of which 30 semester hours must be earned through Minot State University.

 Remedial Credit